 Replace the basic Character Sketch with an improved free character template for Scrivener.
 Use this template as the foundation for dynamic character development.

 Characters and plot go together like wet and water.
 Plot events force characters to face conflicts, and their reactions convey the emotions your readers crave.

-But this requires finesse because your readers can sense whether a character’s emotions and behaviors portray realistic reactions to plot events.
+Stories that deliver meaningful life lessons resonate with audiences.
+But this requires finesse because readers sense whether a character’s emotions and behaviors portray realistic reactions to plot events.